Does VW’s spacious family-friendly EV, the ID.5, have enough to rival the slightly smaller ID.4?

 VW’s technology is its current biggest downfall when compared to some of its competitors.

-It’s not a bad system to use or live with, but it’s not as natural or intuitive to use as something like what you’ll find in a new Hyundai or Kia, for example.
+It’s not a bad system to use, but it’s not as natural or intuitive to use as something like what you’ll find in a new Hyundai or Kia, for example.

 Shortcut steering wheel thumb controls are helpful and well positioned, but it feels like VW have leant too heavily on the wrong side of the button divide here.

-It’s a shame that the technology does hold the ID.5 back, because the space, practicality and drive is so assured, it would really run the Model Y close if it were for better technology.
+It’s a shame that the technology does hold the ID.5 back, because the space, practicality and drive is so assured, it would really compete with the Model Y if its technology were just a notch more intuitive.

 Safety